 How Witness Testimony Works in Truck Accident Cases

 Perhaps no part of the criminal justice system is more distorted by our media than witness testimony.
-We have all seen our favorite Perry Mason, Matlock, or any iteration of Law and Order Attorney get someone on the stand who does not want to talk and catch them in a lie, cracking the case and saving the day.
+We have all seen our favorite Perry Mason, Matlock, or Law and Order attorney get someone on the stand who does not want to talk and catch them in a lie, cracking the case and saving the day.
 To the credit of years of screenwriters, witness testimony, especially eyewitness testimony, is extremely valuable in any legal proceeding.
 This is especially true in a Texas truck accident case.
 In many cases, it will play a crucial role in how your truck accident claim proceeds.

 - How is witness testimony gathered?

 - How do attorneys get witness testimony admitted into court?

 - Why is witness testimony so important to your truck accident case?

 - What are some of the different ways witness testimony can be used?

 - Even if a case doesn't go to trial, how can witness testimony help win your case?

 What witness testimony is admissible?

 In most fictionalized court proceedings, witnesses seem to be called at the whims of the attorneys.
 Conveniently enough, everyone from crooked brothers-in-law, jilted lovers, and even grocery clerks are always right there in the court room, ready for their turn on the stand.
 In reality, such a system would never work.
 Who in their right mind would want to call anyone to testify in a trial without first knowing exactly what they were going to say?
 It makes for great drama and would make for absolutely awful real-life justice.